tkadauke/tiny_mon/README.md

 - You may uninstall wkhtmltoimage
 - Migrate the YAML columns in the database so that special characters are UTF-8.
 These columns are `steps.data`, `health_check_template_steps.step_data_hash`, `config_options.value`, `check_runs.log`

+Differences in behavior:

+- PhantomJS complains about ambiguities when finding elements, so these must be resolved in the steps
+- Link texts should not include HTML tags anymore
+- Check runs take about twice the time
+- Capybara expects correct CSS selector syntax

 ## Contributing

 Do the Github dance.
 That means fork the project, make your changes, and send me a pull request.